 Gary is inspired by:

-Work has been inspired by the need to provide safer, lighter, more fuel efficient vehicles that can be made at a cost savings to protect the daily user of automobiles and other aspects of the transportation industry.
+Work has been inspired by the need to provide safer, lighter, more fuel efficient vehicles that can be made at a cost savings to better protect families in their automobiles and other aspects of the transportation industry.

 Software used for this entry: